AI-vidence/antakia/docs/tutorial1.md

 import pandas as pd
 df = pd.read_csv('../data/california_housing.csv').drop(['Unnamed: 0'], axis=1)
 ````
 We start creating a dataframe from a local CSV file.
 You could have imported this dataset from the Scikit-learn package [here](https://inria.github.io/scikit-learn-mooc/python_scripts/datasets_california_housing.html).
-As you'll see, AntakIA needs to compute other values calues (eg. SHAP values for the data and the model).
-So make this tutorial quicker and more pleaseant, our CSV file includes these values pre-computed.
+As you'll see, AntakIA needs to compute other values (eg. SHAP values for the data and the model).
+So as to make this tutorial quicker and more pleaseant, our CSV file includes pre-computed SHAP values.

 ```
 # Remove outliers: